syncfusion-content/wpf-docs/wpf/Caption-setting-in-pivot-table-field-list.md

 # Caption setting in pivot table field list

 PivotGrid provides support to duplicates the same fields in different names.
 It can be achieved either by using the `FieldCaption` property of PivotItem and PivotComputationInfo.
-This feature allows the users to define the multiple items in same underlying type for PivotGridControl adn modifying the same items dynamically.
+This feature allows the users to define the multiple items in same underlying type for PivotGridControl and modifying the same items dynamically.

 ## Setting FieldCaption property through code